nealey/homepage/content/star-track/bond/03-goldfinger.md

 Do I want the male gaze to rate 5/5?
 I'm unsure if this should be a high or low rating.

 This is probably in the top 2-3 Bond movies.
 It's a keeper!

+# Neale

+{{< ratings "neale" >}}

+It took me a week to write this, so my memory is already rusty.

+I'm already tired of close-ups of lady bits with words on them.
+I suppose it sets the tone, but it just seems uncreative.

+I have mixed feelings about the title song!
+I know it's iconic, but it's also not very good: "he loves gold, he just loves gold"?

+The zingers here are top notch.
+"No, Mister Bond, I expect you to die" is series-defining.

+Pussy Galore really feels like an afterthought to me!
+The whole story would have worked just as well without her, she was just thrown in.

+Weapons were ace.
+The industrial laser aimed at his crotch is great.
+Odd Job's hat is another Bond-ism that will live forever.
+Death by gilding is another.

+This is the first movie where the car becomes a gadget, and it's okay I guess.
+I don't even remember if he had any other gadgets.

+The evil plot would be excellent if nuclear chemistry actually worked that way.
+Still pretty clever though.
+And Goldfinger's evil lair is pretty good.
+It looks evil, it's a lair, but it doesn't have the panache that we saw in Dr. No.